emmanuelkiranr/ERC-20-crypto-exchg/README.md

 This is a Repository for learning about Blockchain Applications and cryptocurrencies.
 And also creating an blockchain application.
 The cryptocurrency I have used is Ether.

-##### visit the setup.md file of this repo to setup the environment for DApp Development.
-Or [click here](https://github.com/Emmanuel1237/Testchain/blob/master/setup.md)
+##### I highly Recommend you to visit the [setup.md](https://github.com/Emmanuel1237/Testchain/blob/master/setup.md) file of this repo to setup the environment for DApp Development.

 ## Dependencies